jestinas/dupfind/README.md

 The other arguments passed to the command line are treated as directories to scan.

+## Example run

+A short example run can be seen in the following text snippet:

+    $ ./dupfind.sh /tmp/4
+    # Stats: duplicates=5, dupsize=10B
+    # Keeping "/tmp/4/a"
+    rm -f "/tmp/4/b"
+    rm -f "/tmp/4/c"
+    rm -f "/tmp/4/d"
+    # Keeping "/tmp/4/e"
+    rm -f "/tmp/4/f"
+    rm -f "/tmp/4/g"

+As you can see, there are two groups of files to be found same (a-d, e-g) and a deletion script is printed.

 ## Requirements

 Requires the following Linux binaries that are normally installed in every installation: